 2 months from the show

-We’re getting closer to show day which means you must start engaging with attendees that are ideally your target customer persona.
+As the show day draws closer, you must start engaging with attendees that are ideally your target customer persona.
 This pre-marketing should build a storyline up to the show, including:

 - Email blasts to attendees